hashicorp/design-system/website/docs/components/dropdown/partials/code/component-api.md

   <C.Property @name="isTruncated" @type="boolean" @default="false">
     Constrains text to one line and truncates it based on available width.
 Text will only be truncated if it does not fit within the available space.
     <br><br>
-    There are accessibility concerns if using this feature.
-See the [Accessibility section](/components/copy/snippet?tab=accessibility) of the `Copy::Snippet` component for more information.
+    Please be aware there are [serious accessibility concerns](/components/copy/snippet?tab=accessibility) with using this feature.
     <br><br>
     _Notice: this argument is forwarded to the [`Copy::Snippet` component](/components/copy/snippet?tab=code#component-api)._
   </C.Property>